| Visions and Strategies for Sustainable Community

 support, stimulation, and camaraderie of temporary community

 along with amenities not consistently available at home.
+My observation is that a large minority

 of people currently living in "random" communities